bharatyuva/PubMedPortable/documentation/wiki.rst

 Pie Chart
 ---------

     - In this subsection, the library "matplotlib" is needed to generate a pie chart.
-You can install it with the command "sudo apt-get install python-matplotlib".
+You can install it with the command "sudo apt-get install python-matplotlib" in ubuntu or with command "dnf install python-matplotlib" from Fedora 22 or with command "yum install python-matplotlib" in Fedora < 22.

     - By running "python pie_chart_countries.py", the picture "pie_chart_countries_publications.png" is produced from the input file "countries_pancreatic_cancer.csv".